Research

 Opioid inhibition of respiratory circuitry

 Respiratory depression is the primary cause of death from opioid overdose, yet surprisingly little is known about the mechanisms of opioid-induced respiratory depression.
 Breathing, like other motor behaviors, is coordinated by a central neuronal network.
 Studies in the Levitt lab are geared toward understanding how opioids modulate neurons in the brainstem respiratory circuit to cause breathing disturbances.
 The Kölliker-Fuse (KF) in the dorsolateral pons is an integral component of the respiratory circuit.
 We have found that opioid-sensitive KF neurons are key mediators of morphine-induced respiratory depression in awake mice.
 Blockade of mu opioid receptors in the KF area both prevents and reverses fentanyl-induced apnea, and inspiratory KF neurons are silenced by fentanyl, whereas expiratory neurons largely are not affected in pontomedullary network preparations.
 Recordings from retrograde labeled KF neurons in brain slices have identified that KF neurons that project to the inspiratory controlling areas in the ventrolateral medulla are hyperpolarized by mu opioid agonists and that excitatory projections of KF neurons to the ventrolateral medulla are inhibited by pre-synaptic mu opioid receptors.
-Ongoing studies are investigating neuromodulator influence on the distributed effect of opioids on the pontomedullary respiratory circuitry.
+Ongoing studies are investigating serotonin neuron influence on the distributed effect of opioids on the pontomedullary respiratory circuitry.

 Rett Syndrome